Ingalls lands $936M contract to build another destroyer for Navy

 The new contract also includes options for engineering change proposals, design budgeting requirements and post-delivery availabilities, which if exercised, would increase the cumulative contract value to $947.6 million.

-Mississippi Senators Roger Wicker and Cyndi Hyde-Smith, as well as Congressman Steven Palazzo, through their committee assignments, worked to support authorization and appropriations measures to maintain and grow the shipbuilding industry in Mississippi.
+Mississippi Senators Roger Wicker and Cindy Hyde-Smith, as well as Congressman Steven Palazzo, through their committee assignments, worked to support authorization and appropriations measures to maintain and grow the shipbuilding industry in Mississippi.

 As for the strike at Bath Iron Works, the U.S. Navy’s top weapons buyer is “very concerned” about it.